Are You Defensive? How We Protect Ourselves From Ourselves

 Because humans are so complex and our perceptions so subjective, we can sometimes distort reality, making it very difficult to resolve a problem.

-In the case of an alcoholic or drug addict for example, the defense mechanism of Denial protects him from facing the truth about his problem.
 Even when others present the facts and show him how he has caused himself and his loved ones pain he will distort those facts and defend himself using Denial.

 Defense mechanisms can be faulty or inadequate and can do us harm when they become the primary method of dealing with stress.